1. What is a healthy breakfast?

 Are snacks good for you?

 Research shows that those who are fruit lovers eat sweet snacks more often and those who are veggie lovers will choose salty or savory snacks.
-Knowing this lets you choose healthier options so you can keep your cupboard full of better choices that will satisfy you.
+Knowing this lets you choose healthier options so you can keep your cupboard full of better choices that will satisfy you (Appetite 2006;47:107-110).

-There are a lot of studies to show eating nuts instead of carbohydrate heavy snacks like Cheetos doesn't result in weight gain.
-This is true even when folks eat more calories by eating nuts.
-We also know that eating nuts can help improve cholesterol profiles.
-Keep almonds, peanuts, walnuts, pecans and other nuts on hand for your snacks.
+Nuts are a great choice if you are a salty/savory snacker.
+They're filling, stay with you, and are full of great monounsaturated fats.
+There are studies to show that eating nuts instead of carbohydrate-heavy snacks like Cheetos doesn't result in weight gain.
+This is true even when folks eat more calories by eating nuts (Am J Clin Nutr 2013;97:1346-55).
+We also know that eating nuts can help improve cholesterol profiles (Arch Intern Med 2010;170(9):821-827), and that pistachios actually have a tremendous impact, improving HDL (good) cholesterol levels by as much as 25%.
+(Nutr Met & Card Dis 2006(3)16:202-209) Keep almonds, peanuts, walnuts, pecans, and other nuts on hand for your snacks.